-As at the end of the Reporting Period, based on the Group's total debt of approximately RMB2,857.8 million and total equity of approximately RMB1,630.2 million, the gearing ratio of the Group was approximately 175% (31 December 2022: approximately 181%).
+As at the end of the Reporting Period, based on the Group's total debt of approximately RMB2,730.5 million and total equity of approximately RMB1,228.0 million, the gearing ratio of the Group was approximately 222.4% (31 December 2023: approximately 175.0%).
 Gearing ratio is calculated by dividing total debt over total equity, and total debt includes interest-bearing bank and other borrowings.
-The decrease in gearing ratio was mainly due to a decrease in borrowings.
+The increase in gearing ratio was mainly due to the decrease in total equity as a result of the acquisition of non-controlling interests during the Reporting Period.